seantiz/piecesvelte/README.md

 The general pattern of developing in Svelte starts in the `src/routes` directory of your project.
 Your parent-level Svelte components that you can immediately see in your development server are `Header.svelte` and `page.svelte` in your `routes` directory.

-We'll be making the bulk of our changes to the `page.svelte`, building the Pieces Copilot chat in the body of the component.
-We also need a singleton class to talk to the Pieces OS client, handle messages from the client and parse the messages into our copilot chat.
+We'll be making the bulk of our changes to the `page.svelte`, building the Pieces Copilot chat in this Svelte component.
+We may (optionally) need to bring in some UI components for that purpose:

 ## Install ShadCN (Optional Steps)